Sam-Pewton/weaviate-community.rust/README.md

-# weaviate-client-unofficial.rust
+# weaviate_client_community
-Unofficial client for handling weaviate transactions in Rust
+Community client for handling weaviate transactions in Rust.

+This is still an early work in progress.